tinkoff-ai/etna/docs/source/commands.rst

             [RAW_OUTPUT]            by default we return only forecast without features [default: False] [KNOWN_FUTURE]          list of all known_future columns (regressor columns).
 If not specified then all exog_columns considered known_future [default: None]

+**Forecast config parameters**

+* :code:`prediction_interval` - whether to estimate prediction interval for forecast.
+* :code:`quantiles` - levels of prediction distribution.
+By default 2.5% and 97.5% are taken to form a 95% prediction interval.
+* :code:`n_folds` - number of folds to use in the backtest for prediction interval estimation.
+* :code:`return_components` - whether to estimate forecast components
+* :code:`start_timestamp` - timestamp with the starting point of forecast.

 **How to create config?**

 Example of pipeline's config: